j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Adept Talents.md

 At the beginning of your turn, you can hold steady to line up your shots.
 Until the start of your next turn you are [[Conditions & Statuses#IMMOBLISED|IMMOBILISED]] and gain **+1 Boon** on all attack rolls.
 ##### Combat Telepathy
 *Prerequisite: [[Psychic]]*
 You can sense the intent of those trying to harm you.
-All attacks made against you gain **+1 Bane**.
+Once per round when you are targeted by an attack, you may impose **+1 Bane** on the attack roll.
 ##### Durable
 Increase your HP by 2.
 ##### Engineer